lvanschilfgaarde/lordcephei.github.io/pages/about.md

 function of this package is to calculate quasiparticle levels (or more generally energy band structure) within GW theory.
 Also part of this package is the ability to calculate optical and spin response functions, and spectral functions.
-See Phys.
-Rev. B76, 165106 (2007) for the theory corresponding to this implementation.
+See [this paper](http://link.aps.org/abstract/PRB/v76/e165106) for the theory corresponding to this implementation.
 The present package is a descendent of the original [original ecalj package](github.com/tkotani/ecalj) developed by Kotani, Faleev and van Schilfgaarde.